“Oh, so you only want to work one day a week.”

 All you have to do is Google “pastor burnout” to see how oppressed most pastors feel.
 Everything I’m saying in this blog plays a part in the shocking number of pastors who confess to feeling burned out or overly burdened.
 My experience suggests that a great deal of that comes from bearing so many of the burdens of hurting people.
 Day after day of dealing with the hurt and anguish of so many people often erodes the pastor’s own sense of well-being.
 Most pastors cannot help but empathize with those whose lives have been turned inside out from everything from child abuse to murder to job loss to the unexpected death of a loved one.
 You can’t just leave all that behind when the church office closes.
 Nor is it easy to brush aside the hurt and anger and get a good night’s sleep when you know someone in the congregation is actively undermining your ministry being used as a willing instrument of Satan.
 I happen to take Hebrews 13:17 quite seriously.
 It says that those who have spiritual authority are going to be required to “give an account” for those God has given them authority over.
 “Let them do this with joy and not with groaning, for that would be of no advantage to you.”
 I really don’t look forward to standing before God and saying that someone in a church I pastored gave themselves over to Satan willingly to wreak havoc in the church.
 Most churchgoers don’t even realize God is going to involve their pastors on the Day of Judgment.
 I don’t look forward to that.

-There was the piano player who stopped playing the piano in the middle of an altar call on an Easter Sunday morning and proceeded to chew me out for some perceived injustice she alleged against me from months before.
-There was the guy I visited when I was newly appointed to his church who told me that he expected a visit from me every day.
-I told him that was not likely to happen whereupon he screamed profanities at me and threatened bodily harm.
+There was the piano player who stopped playing the piano in the middle of an altar call on an Easter Sunday morning and opined that the sermon was not what she thought it ought to be.
+There was the man I visited when I was newly appointed to his church who told me that he expected a visit from me every day.
+I told him that was not likely to happen as there were other members who deserved a visit from the pastor whereupon he screamed profanities and threatened me.
 There was the long time church member who marched over to the parsonage during Vacation Bible School to announce that she and her family wouldn’t set foot in the church again because they served hamburgers rather than hotdogs during refreshment time (she kept her promise).
-There was the midnight call I got from a parishioner who demanded that I come over and help her find her dog that ran off when let outside to relieve himself.
-There was the Administrative Council chair who quit the church when he tried to cancel the monthly business meeting so he could watch a Kentucky Wildcat basketball game.
+There was the midnight call I got from a parishioner who demanded that I come over and help her find her blind dog that ran off when let outside to relieve himself.
+There was the Administrative Council chair who quit the church when he tried to cancel the monthly business meeting so he could watch a basketball game.
 I told him we would have the meeting without him and that was it.
-There was the Sunday School Superintendent who freely admitted to cheating on his wife who threatened me with bodily harm when I relieved him of his church position.
+There was the Sunday School Superintendent who freely admitted to cheating on his wife who threatened me when I relieved him of his church position.
 I could go on and on.